lineartimer/WebAppStarterPack/README.md

 ## Step 3: Set up CI/CD

-Go to the repo and under Settings -> Secrets and variables -> Actions and set the following variables:
+Go to the repo and under Settings -> Secrets and variables -> Actions set the following variables:

 **AZURE_APP_ID**, **AZURE_PASSWORD**, **AZURE_TENANT**:
-To set the values of these variables, open an Azure CLI (e.g. on the Azure Portal) and create a service principal:
+To set these variables, open an Azure CLI (e.g. on the Azure Portal) and create a service principal:

 *az ad sp create-for-rbac --name "a-unique-name-that-hasn't-been-used-before" --role contributor --scopes /subscriptions/your-Azure-subscription-id-you-can-find-it-on-the-Azure-Portal-under-your-subscription)*